isuru89/oasis/docs/specs/milestones.md

 | [`flags`](#flags) | Custom set of features to be applied for milestone definition | default: `null` |

 ### selector
+Selects events which are eligible for processing under this milestone.
 [See here](common-spec.md#selector) for more details

 ### valueExtractor
 Function/expression to extract the value from the event for accumulation.
-The expression must always evaluate to a number, otherwise it will fail.
+The expression **must always be evaluated to a number**, otherwise the processing will fail.

-Currently, this accepts `expression` as a text.
+Either `expression` or `amount` must be specified.
+When specified both, rule validation will fail.

+Expression can be written using MVEL script language.
 ```yaml
 valueExtractor:
   expression: "e.value"
 ```

+Amount should be a number and will accumulate towards player level when a event gets matched.
 If you want to make count the filtered out event, just simply specify `1` in amount field.
 ```yaml
 valueExtractor: